-Returns coefs : array\like

-Continous wavelet transform of the input signal for the given scales and wavelet frequencies : array\like if the unit of sampling period are seconds and given, than frequencies are in hertz.
-Otherwise Sampling period of 1 is assumed.
+coefs [array\like] Continuous wavelet transform of the input signal for the given scales and wavelet frequencies [array\like] If the unit of sampling period are seconds and given, than frequencies are in hertz.
+Otherwise, a sampling period of 1 is assumed.